Our limbs are wonderfully made.

 Ready To Roll

 Whether you need to travel a mile or a much longer distance, walking or running may not be practical options.
-Did not know there are wheelchairs specially designed for sports like basketball and tennis?
-Motorized wheelchairs are typically covered by standard insurance.
+Did not know there are wheelchairs designed for sports like basketball and tennis?
+Standard insurance may cover the purchase of motorized wheelchairs.
 Here are some options for the more actively inclined.

 - Top End Chairs is a U.S. company that offers everything from everyday wheelchairs to models in excess of $3000 designed for competitive sports.